Surface concentration of transmission eigenfunctions: Surface concentration of generalised transmission eigenfunctions

 \begin{Remark} By Theorem~\ref{thm:main1}, the surface concentration of the generalised transmission eigenfunctions can be observed as follows.
-By \eqref{haha1} and \eqref{haha45}, we readily see that the generalised transmission eigenfunctions $u$ and $v$ are highly oscillatory around $\partial D$ (in an averaging sense as described by the averaging functionals).
-Indeed, by multiplying a normalisation factor $\kappa^2$, namely considering $\kappa\cdot(u, v)$, we see that the gradient fields blow up as $\kappa\rightarrow+\infty$.
-Considering $\kappa\cdot(u, v)$, and by \eqref{haha1}--\eqref{haha4} and \eqref{haha45}--\eqref{haha6}, we readily see that in particular when $d\geq 4$, $\kappa\cdot u(x)$ and $\kappa\cdot v(x)$ decay rapidly when $x$ leaves away from $\partial D$ (again in the averaging sense) for $\kappa$ sufficiently large.
-Even in the case with $d=3$, we can also see that $\kappa\cdot u$ decays when leaving away from $\partial D$ if $0<Q<1$; and $\kappa\cdot v$ decays locally around $\partial D$ {when $R<1$, and hence inside $D$ by the unique continuation.} According to our discussion in Section~\ref{sect:3}, the generalised transmission eigenfunctions contain the exact transmission eigenfunctions as subsequences, and hence it is unobjectionable to claim that concentration property in Theorem~\ref{thm:main1} holds also for the exact transmission eigenfunctions (in an averaging sense).
+By \eqref{haha1} and \eqref{haha4}, we readily see that, { whenever $\kappa^2$ is not a Dirichlet eigenvalue of $D$,} the generalised transmission eigenfunctions $u$ and $v$ are highly oscillatory around $\partial D$ (in an averaging sense as described by the averaging functionals).
+Indeed, by multiplying a normalisation factor $\kappa^2$, namely considering $\kappa\cdot(u, v)$, we see that the gradient fields blow up as $\kappa\rightarrow \infty$.
+Considering $\kappa\cdot(u, v)$, and by \eqref{haha1}--\eqref{haha3} and \eqref{haha4}--\eqref{haha6}, we readily see that in particular when $d\geq 4$, $\kappa\cdot u(x)$ and $\kappa\cdot v(x)$ decay rapidly when $x$ leaves away from $\partial D$ (again in the averaging sense) for $\kappa$ sufficiently large. {Even in the case with $d=3$, we can also see that $\kappa\cdot u$ decays when leaving away from $\partial D$ if $0<Q<1$}.
+According to our discussion in Section~\ref{sect:3}, the generalised transmission eigenfunctions contain the exact transmission eigenfunctions as subsequences, and hence it is unobjectionable to claim that concentration property in Theorem~\ref{thm:main1} holds also for the exact transmission eigenfunctions (in an averaging sense).

 \end{Remark}